Operations Director

 Programs Co-Director

 [+]Alireza (Ali) Rasoulzadeh is a graduate student at the University of Pittsburgh and Carnegie Mellon University, working in the Roth Lab on genomic variant interpretation.
-His interests include applying ML principles to biological data to both model and help better understand biological phenomena.
+His interests include registering ML principles to biological data to both model and help better understand biological phenomena.
 He is interested in combining statistical modelling, ML algorithms, and biochemical understanding to help guide experimental analyses.